 Architectural Scale Rulers

-Architects and designers rely on specialized 12-inch triangular rulers with multiple scales printed on each face.
-These tools enable professionals to translate between real-world and drawing dimensions with precision.
+Architects often use specialized 12-inch triangular rulers with multiple scales.
+These tools help translate drawings into real-world dimensions accurately.

 Standard Tiles